-I have written many Master Owl stories for 6-9 year old, young readers.
+I have written many Master Owl stories for 6-9 year old, early readers.

-The image below shows a mock-up of this young reader book.
+The image below shows a mock-up of this early reader book.

 Here is a sample of some of these stories.
 They each feature an animal who is not happy, a 'Magical Mindful Moment' with Master Owl, followed by a big realisation and a shift to happiness.
 Enjoy.